Go Ad-Free

 I’ve taken psilocybin over 50 times in the past several years.
 I still have cluster headaches but they are very few, far less intense and easily stopped with oxygen.
 Other sufferers in my Facebook group have obtained total relief.

-Managing the Pain of Cluster Headaches:
+Managing the Pain of These Intense Headaches:

 A. Cluster headaches produce excruciating pain so intense that the multiple attacks have been described as suicide headaches.
 That’s in part because it is impossible to function during a bout of repeated searing one-sided head pain.